Upload new images. The image library for this site will open in a new window.

 Remove the video from the media panel.

-Dr. Neri de Kramer with students at the UD Downtown Center in Wilmington.
+Dr. Neri de Kramer with students in Wilmington

 Welcome!
 If you are a high school student who is interested in the Associate in Arts Program, this is a brief overview of what our program is and what it has to offer you.
 If you have any questions about your next steps as an AAP student, please contact the academic advisor for the campus you are hoping to attend.